redishettysanjana/frontend-practice-projects/README.md

 # Responsive Web Projects

-This repository contains a collection of front-end web development projects built using HTML5, CSS3, and Bootstrap.
+This repository contains a collection of front-end web development projects built using HTML, CSS, and Bootstrap.

 ## Projects